EverAzureRest/container-vpn/README.md

 Accepted parameters are: `action:start/stop` and `region:<azureregion>`.
 The region must be a valid region in Azure that supports Azure Contianer Instance.
 See **Understanding Regions** in this readme.

-Here is an example of an easy integration with Bash and CURL in order to start and stop the VPN from a script.
+Here is an example of an easy integration with Bash and CURL in order to start and stop the VPN using the API from a script.

 ```bash
 ACTION=$1